For Community Organizations

 If you are interested in hiring student volunteers funded through the Federal College Work Study Program, please also complete the College Work Study Community Service Learning Agreement and mail a signed copy to the Office of Financial Aid, Millersville University, PO Box 1002, Millersville, PA 17551.

 Click here for information about the Federal College Work Study program at Millersville University.

-Service-learning: when students provide service directly related to the course and the professor has assigned reflections that help the student make the connection between learning objectives and the experience.
+Service-learning: When students provide service directly related to the course and the professor has assigned reflections that help the student make the connection between learning objectives and the service experience.
 Students may only be available for the specific time the professor requires.
 Relationships with faculty may result in an on-going relationship that will meet long term needs for your organization.
 The students will have the accountability of this being an academic experience that may be a required part of the course, in lieu of a paper or extra credit.

-Community Service: when a student or student organization chooses to spend some of their free time helping the community.
+Community Service: When a student or student organization chooses to spend some of their free time helping the community.
 Some students may be looking for a long term experience while others may need to work on a short term or one time service project.